Components of welfare incomes

 - Components of welfare income for all households, with a breakdown of cost-of-living payments.

-- Welfare incomes in real dollars over time for all households.
+- Welfare incomes in current dollars over time for all households.

 - Adequacy of welfare incomes: a comparison of each household’s welfare income with all four poverty and low-income thresholds.